 Internships and Career Planning

-Communication and Culture majors are encouraged to think about a variety of career options, to explore and test their interests through internships, and to take advantage of the activities and services available at Clark to assist in this important component of a college education.
+Cultural Studies and Communication majors are encouraged to think about a variety of career options, to explore and test their interests through internships, and to take advantage of the activities and services available at Clark to assist in this important component of a college education.
 The Program hosts various events focused on internships and planning for careers and/or graduate school.
-The Office of Career Services provides many services that are available to students throughout their undergraduate years.
+The LEEP Center and Office of Career Services provides many services that are available to students throughout their undergraduate years.
 To learn more about Career Services and internships, email Career Services or call 508-793-7258.

 In coordination with the University Office of Internships, the Program's majors pursue many exciting internships that provide them with valuable practical and professional experience.